HassenIO/learn-solidity-with-foundry/challenges/001/README.md

 ## Acceptance test

-Associated tests are located in the `test/001/` folder.
+All associated tests located in the `$(PWD)/tests/` folder should pass.

-In the root of the project, all tests should pass when running `make test 001`
+In your terminal, `cd` into this folder, then run `forge test` and make all tests pass 💪